fruit trees

 Galaval cv

 Full color.
-Adapted for the warmer apple areas.
+Adapted for the most temperate apple-growing areas.

 Jugala cv